pidgezero-one/smrpgpatchbuilder/README.md

 ### Disassembling battle animations

+This library allows you to edit battle animations with almost as much freedom as the event script editor in Lazy Shell offers you.
+You can move commands around, add them, and delete them, without needing to match your replacements byte-by-byte, as long as you stay within the size guidelines given by the script files generated for you.
+This is because while editing scripts, pointers (including those used for object queues and sprite queues) have names instead of being tied to exact addresses, and their addresses are calculated when you build your ROM patch.

-Run this **in the root directory of this project** against an SMRPG rom file (vanilla or not).
-It will read all battle animations and convert them into Python code.
+To get your script files, run this **in the root directory of this project** against an SMRPG rom file (vanilla or not).
+It will read all battle animations it can find and convert them into Python code.
 For example:

 ```bash
 PYTHONPATH=src python src/smrpgpatchbuilder/manage.py animationdisassembler --rom "path/to/your/smrpg/rom/or/modified/smrpg/rom"